 Admitted Secondary School Students

-Once accepted to the Harvard Secondary School Program, you must complete a number of steps before you can be officially enrolled in the program.
+Once accepted into the Harvard Secondary School Program, there are steps you must take, whether you’re a residential or commuting student, before you are enrolled in the program.

-- Monday, March 3: Course registration begins.
-Housing may be requested online.
+- Monday, March 2: Course registration begins.
+You can begin requesting housing online.

-- Monday, March 24: Last date for US citizens and permanent residents to apply for financial aid.
+- Monday, March 23: Last day for US citizens and permanent residents to apply for financial aid.

-- Monday, May 5: Last date for international students to complete I-20 requirements.
+- Monday, May 4: Last day for international students to complete I-20 requirements.

-- Monday, May 19: Last date to request housing (if admitted as a residential student, and pending availability), register for courses, and pay in full.
+- Monday, May 18: Last day to request housing (if admitted as a residential student, and pending availability), register for courses, and pay in full.

 See other important dates in the calendar.